dashpay/docs/docs/user/network/dashmate/index.rst

    Store masternode keys in Dash Core

-Enter the requested information from your collateral funding transaction.
-You can find these values using Dash Core's ``masternode outputs`` command.
+Enter the requested information from your :hoverxref:`collateral funding transaction <hpmn-send-collateral>`.
+You can find these values using Dash Core's :hoverxref:`masternode outputs <hpmn-mn-outputs>` command.

 .. figure:: img/5b-collateral-info-completed.png
    :align: center